danelee2601/hilcodec_inductive_bias.github.io/README.md

     - multiple STFT spectrograms
   - GAN loss with
     - multiple STFT discriminator
+      - its training is stablized with a L2 discriminator loss instead of the hinge loss.
 - misc
   - input scaling
   - feature map scaling with standard deviation instead of absolute magnitude